GuiziBr/expenses/README.md

 ```
 * Make a get request on the route /balance?date=YYYY-MM to get both the personal and shared balance for the provided user

-* Make a get request on the route /expenses/balance?date=YYYY-MM to list the expenses and the balance for a either specif or current month

-* Make a get request on the route /expenses/personalBalance?date=YYYY-MM to list the expenses and the balance for the provided user and an either specif or current month

 * Make a post request with the following payload on the route /categories to create a category